Research

 Illustrative reconstruction of the global pattern of surface temperature informed by a small subset of observations (gray dots).

-The observations are a representative example of the available data for reconstructing one month in the 1850s.
-This reconstruction uses an ensemble Kalman filter.
+The observations are a representative example of the available SST data for reconstructing one month in the 1850s.
+This illustration uses an ensemble Kalman filter.

-I am reconstructing global SST patterns in the instrumental era (1850-present) at monthly resolution.
-While we have reasonable constraints on the global-mean change in surface temperature back to 1850, we do not have strong constraints (nor robust uncertainty quantification) on the spatial pattern of SST change.
-Past attempts at infilling gaps in SST observations back to 1850 have produced patterns of SST anomalies that differ substantially from one another.
-Improved estimates of SST patterns in the recent past could provide better information on climate variability and the climate system's response to anthropogenic forcing since the preindustrial period.
+While we have reasonable constraints on the global-mean change in surface temperature back to 1850, we do not have strong constraints (nor robust uncertainty quantification) on the spatial pattern of SST change over the historical record.
+Past attempts at infilling gaps in SST observations back to 1850 have produced patterns of SST anomalies that differ substantially from each other, and those discrepancies in past warming patterns lead to large uncertainties in climate sensitivity inferred from the historical record.
+Improved estimates of SST patterns in the recent past could provide better information on climate variability and the climate system's response to anthropogenic forcing since the pre-industrial period.

 Linear inverse models can be efficiently paired with data assimilation.
 After training a linear inverse model (LIM), we can use the LIM to predict SST patterns for a specific month based on our analysis of the previous month.
 The LIM predictions may improve our "prior" (i.e., first guess) estimate of the SST pattern, relative to the "uninformed prior" we would use in offline data assimilation, thereby enhancing our ability to constrain each month of SSTs back to 1850.
 The LIM is a computationally efficient statistical tool that captures the linear dynamics of a complex system.